UMass-LIDS/Jedi/README.md

 Sundarrajan, Aditya, Mingdong Feng, Mangesh Kasbekar, and Ramesh K. Sitaraman. "[Footprint descriptors: Theory and practice of cache provisioning in a global cdn](https://groups.cs.umass.edu/ramesh/wp-content/uploads/sites/3/2019/12/Footprint-Descriptors-Theory-and-Practice-of-Cache-Provisioning-in-a-Global-CDN.pdf)."
 In Proceedings of the 13th International Conference on emerging Networking EXperiments and Technologies, pp. 55-67.
 2017.

 <a id="1">[2]</a>
-Anirudh Sabnis, Ramnesh K. Sitaraman. "[TRAGEN: A Synthetic Trace Generator for Realistic Cache Simulations](https://groups.cs.umass.edu/ramesh/wp-content/uploads/sites/3/2019/12/Footprint-Descriptors-Theory-and-Practice-of-Cache-Provisioning-in-a-Global-CDN.pdf)."
+Anirudh Sabnis, Ramesh K. Sitaraman. "[TRAGEN: A Synthetic Trace Generator for Realistic Cache Simulations](https://groups.cs.umass.edu/ramesh/wp-content/uploads/sites/3/2019/12/Footprint-Descriptors-Theory-and-Practice-of-Cache-Provisioning-in-a-Global-CDN.pdf)."
 In Proceedings of the 21st ACM Internet Measurement ConferenceNovember 2021 Pages 366–379.

 ## 7. Acknowledgements
 This work was supported in part by NSF grants CNS-1763617, CNS-1901137, and CNS-2106463.